kubemq-io/kubemq-node/README.md

 Set `KubeMQServerAddress` to the KubeMQ Server Address

+To use TLS you need to make sure `KubeMQCertificateFile` is filled with the correct path to the certificate file, If you are not using Secured connection please do not fill this env var

+To use TLS you need to make sure `KubeMQCertificateFile` is filled with the correct path to the certificate file, If you are not using Secured connection please do not fill this env var

 ### Configuration via code
 When setting the KubeMQ server address within the code, simply pass the address as a parameter to the various constructors.
 See exactly how in the code examples in this document.